evanoshea21/QA-API/README.md

 - 1 NGINX Load Balancing Server
 - 1 MySql Database w/ Redis Server

-### Initial Goals
+### Initial Benchmark

-Initial tests showed a repsonse time of > 2000ms.
+Initial tests showed a repsonse time of > 4000ms.
 With this benchmark in mind, and expectations , an initial goal was set for the server to handle 10,0000 clients/second (to handle spikes in traffic) with an error rate of < 1%.
 These goals were met, primarily from the help NginX load-balancing (alleviating server restrictions) and MySql indexing (alleviating database bottleneck).

 <img src="./imgs/initial2.png"  width="70%">